 Work systems and ecosystems.
 Organizations should view the ecosystem strategically.
 They need to be open to new partnership arrangements, consortia, value webs, and organizational models that support the organization’s vision and goals.
 The organization’s growth may depend on the collective growth of the ecosystem and its ability to prepare for the future.
 And as competition comes from organizations in different sectors, organizations may be able to stand out from their competitors through new and novel offerings, possibly through the ecosystem.
 Your strategy should take into account your role and your desired role within the ecosystem (as a partner, collaborator, supplier, competitor, or customer—or several of these).

 Strategic objectives.
-Strategic objectives might address rapid response; customization of educational programs and services; partnerships; workforce capability and capacity; specific joint ventures; rapid or market-changing innovation; ISO quality or environmental systems registration; societal responsibility actions or leadership; social media and web-based management of relationships with suppliers, students, and other customers; and program and service quality enhancements.
+Strategic objectives might address rapid response; customization of educational programs and services; partnerships; workforce capability and capacity; specific joint ventures; rapid or market-changing innovation, integrated technology systems; ISO quality or environmental systems registration; societal contributions or leadership; social media and digital management of relationships with suppliers, students, and other customers; and program and service quality enhancements.

-This item asks how you convert your strategic objectives into action plans to accomplish the objectives and how you assess progress relative to these action plans.
+This item asks how you convert your strategic objectives into action plans to accomplish those objectives and how you assess progress on these action plans.
 The aim is to ensure that you deploy your strategies successfully and achieve your goals.